 Southfield, Michigan Slip and Fall Attorneys

 Under Michigan law, all property owners have a duty to maintain their property so that their visitors are safe while on the premises.
 The property owner must post warning signs to identify hazards in a dangerous situation.
 If an owner fails to maintain their property adequately or doesn’t provide ample warning, the property owner may be held financially accountable after an accident.
-Contact experienced Michigan slip-and-fall attorneys as soon as possible for your claim.
+Contact an experienced Michigan slip and fall lawyer as soon as possible for your claim.

 Michigan Premises Liability

 Michigan law holds property owners liable for accidents that happen on their property.
 Property owners have different standards of care to meet depending on the type of visitor.
 Michigan premises liability laws define three types of visitors: invitees, licensees, and trespassers.